Home » Military and Veteran Scholarships » Fun, Interesting, & Cool Scholarships You’ve Never Heard Of

 Who’s Eligible: This scholarship is for full-time enrolled rising freshmen through those in their post-graduate studies.
 You will need to be enrolled at time of disbursement.

 Applicants will also need a minimum cumulative 2.5 GPA and have the intent to pursue a career in the independent grocery industry.
-You will need to major in Business, Information Technology, Human Resources, Accounting, Food Management, or other focuses leading to a career in grocery.
+You must major in Business, Information Technology, Human Resources, Accounting, Food Management, or another field that leads to a career in grocery.

-Winners will need to provide proof of enrollment to the NGA Foundation receiving payment.
+Winners will need to provide proof of enrollment to the NGA Foundation to receive payment.
 The scholarship is merit-based but financial need is taken into consideration.

 The Tall Club International Student Scholarship